Zantos321/regex-utility-library/README.md

 ## Step 3: Apply your learning to White Bear

+**First, use [Regex101.com](https://regex101.com/) to test your regular expressions against your strings.
+Be sure you select "ECMAScript (JavaScript)" on the left-hand side.** This will make your life easier.

 ### On `index.html`

 When a user creates an email under "Nice to meet you" lets add some new logic to our email validation when the user clicks "Let's go!":